About This Performance

 Étude in C minor Op.
 10 No. 12

 IGNACY JAN PADEREWSKI: Nocturne Op.
 16, No. 4

 Dr. Daniel J. Fourrier Jr., Individual Sponsor

 Jan Lisiecki’s interpretations and technique speak to a maturity beyond his age.
-At 26, the Canadian performs over a hundred yearly concerts worldwide, and has worked closely with conductors such as Antonio Pappano, Yannick Nézet-Séguin, Daniel Harding, and Claudio Abbado.
+At 26, the Canadian performs over 100 yearly concerts worldwide, and has worked closely with conductors such as Antonio Pappano, Yannick Nézet-Séguin, Daniel Harding, Manfred Honeck, and Claudio Abbado (†).

-At eighteen, Lisiecki became both the youngest ever recipient of Gramophone’s Young Artist Award and received the Leonard Bernstein Award.
+At 18, Lisiecki became both the youngest ever recipient of Gramophone’s Young Artist Award and received the Leonard Bernstein Award.
 He was named UNICEF Ambassador to Canada in 2012.